GrigorisTzortzakis/Volunteer-Donation-System/README.md

 ## Instructions

 ### 1. Required Files
-To execute this project, you need to ensure that relevant files are properly organized and accessible.
-Specific files for configuration or dataset loading are necessary for running the project in Java or C++.
+To execute this project, you need to ensure that relevant files are properly organized and accessible in the same directory.
+Intellij ide by Jetbrains was used for the java part and Clion by Jetbrains was used for the c++ part.

 ### 2. Running the Project
 #### Java